NativeScript/nativescript-developer-day/speakers.md

 layout: page
 ---

-We are in the process of finalizing our schedule. **More speakers will be announced soon!**
+The best and the brightest from around the globe will be speaking at NativeScript Developer Day!